hassanhg77/network-monitoring-solarwinds/README.md

 ## Overview
 This script demonstrates how to use SNMP to add network devices to SolarWinds for monitoring purposes.
+This script is typically run on a management device.
+The management device is usually a server or a workstation that has network access to the devices you want to monitor

 ## Explanation
 1. Importing the Library: